 The example below is based on an actual support ticket, from issuance to resolution.
 Only the names have been changed.

 SETTING: Mash Industries, Boston, MA.
 Wednesday morning, 11:17 AM Eastern (Time 0 mins)

-Sitting at her computer, James frowns and shakes his head.
+Sitting at his computer, James frowns and shakes his head.
 Open in front of him on the screen is Oracle E-Business Suite (EBS) Financials.
 He has been unable to cancel an invoice due to a No Rate Hold error message.
 This error should not be occurring because the currency of the invoice and the ledger are the same.
 Aside from the cryptic error message, he has no way to resolve the issue.

 James curses softly at EBS and opens a new browser for the Spinnaker Support ticketing system.
 He decides it’s easier to document the problem in an online ticket than to use the toll-free number.

 James logs into the ITSM system using his credentials.
 He completes the form with his contact information, components, priority, title, description, and other information.
 He attaches a report and screenshot of the error message.
 James submits the support ticket and returns to his invoicing work.

 SCENE 2 – The Ticket Is Received